Oil & Gas in the UK

 Figure 12.
 Recoverable UK oil and gas reserves discovered and produced

-Source: NSTA analysis of data from Wood Mackenzie, Upstream data tool, August 2021
+Source: NSTA analysis of Lens data from Wood Mackenzie, January 2023

 Figure 13.
 Projections of UK Oil Demand and Production

 Source: Climate Change Committee's Balanced Net Zero Pathway demand projection and latest NSTA production projection, both as published in April 2023 at https://www.nstauthority.co.uk/data-centre/data-downloads-and-publications/production-projections/

 Figure 14.
 Projections of UK Gas Demand and Production